Who We Are

 Q: How do I apply to have my children admitted into Sola Gratia Classical Academy Inc.?

-A: Visit the “Apply” page under “About” on the main menu.
+A: Visit the “Apply” page under “Tuition” on the main menu.
 You may print off the application to fill out.
-E-mail email@example.com for where to send your completed application and ensure there are openings.
+E-mail firstname.lastname@example.org for where to send your completed application and ensure there are openings.

 Q: Is there a discount for families with multiple children enrolled?

 A: Our pricing is inclusive and very discounted in comparison to anything offered in our area.
 In our area, one class for a year will cost $300-$600!
-We are offering 5 classes taught for one day and 10 taught for two days; these are high quality taught classes and our pricing includes a Schole’ lunch performer on Fridays as well as the main curriculum student books, shirts, childcare for service days, and all other fees such as the facility fee, registration fee etc., -all included.
+We are offering 5 classes taught for one day and 10 taught for two days; these are high quality taught classes and our pricing includes a Schole’ lunch performer on Wednesdays as well as the main curriculum student books, shirts, childcare for service days, and all other fees such as the facility fee, registration fee etc., -all included.
 We felt this was a more fair way to price our community, rather than inflating the costs for everyone in order to discount for some families.

 Q: May my child eat lunch during campus day?